(See also Overview of Vasculitis.)

 Cutaneous small-vessel vasculitis (CSVV): This term describes vasculitis that affects the small vessels of the skin but not the internal organs.
 CSVV sometimes refers to small-vessel vasculitis of unknown cause (also called idiopathic cutaneous small-vessel vasculitis).

-Leukocytoclastic vasculitis: This term describes a common type of CSVV, so-called because inflammation consists initially of neutrophils, which after degranulation result in deposition of nuclear debris (leukocytoclasis) in the vessel wall.
+Leukocytoclastic vasculitis: This is a histopathologic term that describes a vasculitis of the small vessels of the skin, so-called because inflammation consists initially of neutrophils, which after degranulation result in deposition of nuclear debris (leukocytoclasis) in the vessel wall.

 Exclusion of clinically evident causes of systemic vasculitis

-Routine tests (eg, complete blood count, erythrocyte sedimentation rate, urinalysis, serum creatinine, chest x-ray)
+Routine tests (eg, complete blood count, serum creatinine, aminotransferases, erythrocyte sedimentation rate and/or C-reactive protein, urinalysis with urinary sediment, chest radiograph)

 Biopsy

 A diagnosis of vasculitis limited to the skin requires a complete history and physical examination.
-History is focused at identifying causes, such as new drugs or infections.
-Evaluation is also focused on excluding manifestations of inflammation or vasculitis in other organs, such as
+Evaluation is focused at identifying causes, such as new medications or infections, and excluding manifestations of inflammation or vasculitis in other organs, such as

 Urinalysis should exclude blood, protein, and red blood cell casts.
-A chest x-ray is needed to check for infiltrates (suggesting alveolar hemorrhage).
+A chest radiograph is needed to check for infiltrates (suggesting alveolar hemorrhage).
 Complete blood count and other blood tests are needed to check for anemia, to determine platelet count and serum creatinine level, and to check for elevated levels of acute-phase reactants (eg, erythrocyte sedimentation rate, C-reactive protein).
+Leukopenia and thrombocytopenia are not typical of cutaneous vasculitis and should prompt consideration of an alternate diagnosis (eg, leukemia, especially in older patients).

 Skin biopsy should be done, optimally within 24 to 48 hours after vasculitic lesions appear.
 Diagnostic yield depends on the depth and timing of the biopsy.
 Generally, deep punch biopsy or excision biopsy into the subcutis is preferred; these biopsies can sample small- and medium-sized vessels.
 Shave biopsy is usually inadequate.